991rajat/hello_world/README.md

 I am Rajat and this feels awesome.
 # Intro.html
 Simple HTML File for introduction.
-Uses HTMl and Google Fonts and CSS gradient and animations
+Uses HTML and Google Fonts and CSS gradient and animations.